 Today is National Whipped Cream Day.
 I've posted many recipes that call for whipped cream including chocolate whipped cream for National Cream Puff Day.
 Today I have three recipes for Chocolate Whipped Cream -- milk, dark, and white.

-Chocolate Whipped Cream is terrific to add to desserts, fill cream puffs, and many other creative uses.
-It's easy to make, and it's delicious.
-You can use it as an icing or filling (tarts, pies, etc).
-You can use it with just about anything you would use regular whipped cream for, including Strawberry Short Cake!
+Chocolate Whipped Cream is terrific to add to desserts, fill cream puffs, and even add to your coffee.
+There are so many creative uses.
+Whipped Cream is easy to make, and it's delicious.
+You can use it as an icing or filling.
+You can use it with just about anything you would use regular whipped cream for, including Chocolate Strawberry Short Cake!

 The first recipe for Milk Chocolate Whipped Cream is from Martha Stewart.
 Martha uses chocolate whipped cream for the filling of chocolate sandwich cookies.
 Fabulous!
 I love these Chocolate Sandwich Cookies with Chocolate Whipped Cream, and you can use any chocolate cookie recipe!

 The second Chocolate Whipped Cream Recipe uses a lot more chocolate, and it's dark chocolate.
-Which chocolate you choose depends on what you like and what you need!
+Which chocolate you choose depends on what you like and what you have.

-The third chocolate whipped cream is from the Queen of Chocolate, Alice Medrich.
+The third Chocolate Whipped Cream is from the Queen of Chocolate, Alice Medrich.
 It's for White Chocolate Whipped Cream.
-Of course, she has great recipes for Dark and Milk chocolate, so check out her recipes online and in her many chocolate cookbooks.
+Of course, Medrich has great recipes for Dark and Milk chocolate, too, so check out her recipes online and in her many cookbooks.